softworkz/embyuserwiki/Alexa.md

 * Every command needs to start with: **Alexa, tell/ask Emby to {insert command}.**
 * Alternatively, you can start an Emby session with: **Alexa, start/begin/open Emby.**
 _The benefit of using an Emby session is it allows you to give multiple commands without needing to invoke Emby for as long as the session is active.
 Sessions are automatically terminated after 8 seconds of inactivity (when the blue ring of your Alexa device fades)._
-* You can to stop whatever Alexa is doing with: **Alexa, cancel/nevermind.** Alexa will also abandon your request if you don't reply within 8 seconds.
+* You can stop whatever Alexa is doing with: **Alexa, cancel/nevermind.** Alexa will also abandon your request if you don't reply within 8 seconds.
 * Not all commands are compatible with every Emby apps.
 If you encounter an issue, post [here](https://emby.media/community/index.php?/forum/174-amazon-alexa/).

 #### Navigation